CFN Research and KT Funding Opportunities

 Catalyst Grant Competition 2018 focused on Frailty Priorities

 12 projects were funded under this competition offered in collaboration with the New Brunswick Health Research Foundation (NBHRF), this competition used the “top ten” Canadian frailty priorities from the Canadian Frailty Priority Setting Partnership to help bring the voices of Canadians living with frailty into the agenda.
 CFN’s Catalyst Grant Programs supports scalable research studies including pilot, feasibility and translational studies that investigate novel and innovative approaches/methodologies/technologies.
 Click here for details of the successful projects, and the competition.

 Catalyst Grant Competition 2017 focused on Medication Optimization

 Seven projects were funded under this competition which are intended to be the first step in building capacity in the area of improving medication prescribing/deprescribing and overall medication management in older Canadians living with frailty.
 This competition was offered in collaboration with the New Brunswick Health Research Foundation (NBHRF) and the Canadian Institutes of Health Research (CIHR).
 Click here for details of the successful projects, and the competition.

 For clarification or more information, please contact:

-Research/KT competitions: Dr. Perry Kim, Assistant Scientific Director, or Dr. Amanda Lorbergs, Manager, Research and KT, at research@CFN-nce.ca.
+Research/KT competitions: Dr. Perry Kim, Assistant Scientific Director, at research@CFN-nce.ca.